DaniilsFirgers/dev-quest/devops/docker/overview.md

 docker run -it -u 0:0 -v $(pwd):/data usertest
 ```

+# `--privileged` and docker socket bind

+- Mounting `/var/run/docker.sock` into the container is a big security breach and it basically giving the container the root access to the host.
+So, generally speaking, deamon will have an ability to perform actions that have consequences on the host.
+Also, **avoid** adding users to the `docker` group as it also gives them near root capabilities.

 # Volumes

-Test this: Do not not bind mount docker socket volume (security breach), it will allows to control host Docker deamon directly, meaning, give root access to host.
-While `--priviledged` allows to run docker inside docker, but without root socket access.
+Test this: Do not not bind mount docker socket volume (security breach), it will allows to control